patrickgrey/pg-clients-2015-pg/source/_posts/iteration-0-the-plan.md

 title: "Iteration 0: The Plan!"
+description: "Building in public: the plan behind the new website."
 date: 2015/4/1 00:00:02
+categories:
+- Planning
+tags:
+- Wee article
 ---

 For each iteration I want some high level goals broken down into small tasks that I can work on in my spare time, blogging about the more interesting ones.
 Here is iteration 0 - I doesn’t even result in a public website!!